poiyomi/PoiyomiDocs/docs/color-and-normals/details.md

 ---
 import PoiVideo from '@site/src/components/PoiVideo'

 The Details section provides options to apply additional textures (often tiled) to the base color and normals.
+When tiled, this feature can grant the user to bring out additional small details on the model without sacrificing quality.

+When coming from other shaders, Details can sometimes be referred to as *2nd Normal*.

 ## Detail Mask